Content code

 Corps

-The vocabulary used above also applies to diverging lenses.
-However, the principal focal point and the secondary focal point are reversed because, by definition, the principal focal point is the point where the parallel rays appear to originate from.r.
+The above vocabulary also applies to diverging lenses.
+However, the principal focal point and the secondary focal point are reversed because, by definition, the principal focal point is the point from which the parallel rays appear to originate.

 Image